Gulf Shores & Orange Beach

 |Other Places||Wilson Dam, Alabama Space and Rocket Center, Arlington, Russell Cave National Monument, Huntsville Botanical Garden|

 Known as the “Heart of Dixie,” Alabama features many tourist attractions: the Little River Canyon National Preserve, the Jazz Hall of Fame, Robert Trent Jones Golf Trail, Tuskegee Institute National Historic Site, Tannehill Historical State Park, Birmingham Zoo, and the Dauphin Island.

-Orange Beach: A perfect holiday getaway, the Orange Beach is located in Baldwin County, Alabama, United States.
+A perfect holiday getaway, Orange Beach is located in Baldwin County, Alabama, United States.
 It regularly hosts sporting events at the Orange Beach Sportsplex.

-alabama Statehouse: The alabama Statehouse is a Greek Revival building and is the house of government for the state of alabama.
-The building contains many art works, including portraits of governors and lieutenant governors of the state.
-The building also functions as a museum; various tours, exhibitions and other activities are organized by the museum.
+: The Alabama Statehouse is a Greek Revival building and is the house of government for the state of Alabama.
+The building contains many artworks, including portraits of governors and lieutenant governors of the state.
+The building also functions as a museum; various tours, exhibitions, and other activities are organized by the museum.

-Harding Memorial: Designed by Henry Hornbostel and Eric Wood, Harding Memorial is a huge building over fifty feet tall made of white Georgian Marble.
-It is dedicated to the late president Herbert Hoover and his wife.
+Designed by Henry Hornbostel and Eric Wood, Harding Memorial is a huge building over fifty feet tall made of white Georgian Marble.
+It is dedicated to the late President Herbert Hoover and his wife.